 So what should a dog owner do to stop a dog from barking in the morning?

 We all know it’s best to ignore a dog when he barks.
 It’s not a behavior we want to reward.

-I want to ignore Barkley’s whining in the morning, but he needs to get outside, eat and go for a walk.
+I wanted to ignore Barkley’s whining in the morning, but he needed to get outside, eat and go for a walk.

 Here’s the trick:

 Quietly get up and let the dog out of his kennel before he starts whining.
 That way you reward him for being quiet.